 Asian Pacific American Heritage Month is a commemoration of the culture, traditions and history of Asian Americans and Pacific Islanders in the United States.
 In 1978, Congress passed a joint Congressional Resolution to pay tribute to Asian Pacific American Heritage Week during the first week of May and in 1992, the month of May was permanently designated as Asian Pacific American Heritage Month.
 During Asian Pacific American Heritage Month, communities celebrate the achievements and contributions of people who are Asian American Pacific Islander (AAPI) with community festivals, government-sponsored activities and educational activities for students.

 In schools and classrooms, Asian Pacific American Heritage Month is an excellent time to explore the rich history and culture of people who are AAPI as well as analyzing the bias and discrimination faced by them.
 As with other similarly themed months, it is important not to isolate exploration of AAPI history and culture into one month during the year.
 Asian American Pacific Islander history is American history and should be integrated into the curriculum throughout the school year.

-Below is a list of PreK-12 curriculum and other resources to bring Asian Pacific American Heritage Month to your classrooms.
+Below is a list of K-12 curriculum and other resources to bring Asian Pacific American Heritage Month to your classrooms.